 Heroku – they provide servers but rather provide hosting for apps.
 There are a number of tech stacks they support, including Node.JS, .NET Core, and Ruby on Rails.
 Users don’t have control over the machine used to run the app.
 The app is provided with the configuration parameters to use, such as the port number for it to listen.
 A number of optional services can be also added, for example a PostgreSQL database.
-Interestingly, they offer a free plan where the hosting is free-of-charge but the app networking throughput is limited and the app is put to sleep when it is not used continuously.
+Interestingly, they offer a free plan where the hosting is free-of-charge, but the app networking throughput is limited and the app is put to sleep when it is not used continuously.
 The paid plans start at $5 per month.

-While Heroku was considered as a strong candidate, the amount of flexibility having a separate server offers was a deal-breaker, especially considering that the pricing was similar.
+While Heroku was considered as a strong candidate, the amount of flexibility having separate server offers was a deal-breaker, especially considering that the pricing was similar.
 Using a free plan on Heroku would significantly hinder the game performance, as the backend server would be put to sleep from time to time.

 In the end, Digital Ocean was chosen as a hosting platform, running an Ubuntu operating system.
 Provisioning can be done through SSH.
 The server’s firewall is configured to accept TCP connections on a provided port.
 And a .NET Core runtime is installed to run the game server binary.